madetech/autobrewster/README.md

 * `path` path where support files should be found and where output screenshots will be stored.
 * `rackup_path` relative path to rackup file.
 * `server` by default AutoBrewster will launch a thin server.
 If you want to use something else, pass a block to this function implementing a different rack server (such as Webrick).
+* `server_timeout` how long to wait in seconds for the test server to start
 * `hostname` if AutoBrewster doesn't launch a rack server, you'll need to pass the hostname that AutoBrewster should connect to.
+* `debug` will trigger the default server runner to make a bit more noise
 * `failfast` will exit the task with a status of 1 as soon as it encounters a screenshot that doesn't match, rather than continuing with the test run to show all of the screenshots that don't match.
 Useful for CI environments; where you typically wouldn't expect any failures.
 * `screen_widths` an array of widths that AutoBrewster should capture and compare screenshots for.
 Useful for testing responsive designs.
 * `url_paths` a hash containing friendly labels and URL paths that AutoBrewster should capture and compare screenshots for.